Xantos Labs is an actively-managed investment platform with the goal of outperforming the S&P 500.

 In other words, they aim to produce a greater return than you would get from the S&P 500 (and to do so with less risk).

-Another way they aim to achieve this is by offering significant downside protection.
+One way they aim to achieve this is by offering significant downside protection.

 When you sign up for Xantos Labs, you’re asked to choose your risk tolerance.
 Your chosen risk tolerance will determine the allocations in your portfolio.